 Region: Northern Tasmania

-Must try: Bay of Fires Pinot Noir, all of the House of Arras Sparkling, Tasmanian Tasting Platter with Wallaby chorizo
+Wines to try: Bay of Fires Pinot Noir, House of Arras sparkling wine

 This humble looking Bay of Fires Winery is home to the House of Arras, one of Australia’s world class sparkling.
 It has won multiple awards and producing high-quality Tasmanian sparkling wines that are akin to that of Bollinger RD and Krug.
 Their sparkling spend on lees from 3 to 10 years prior to disgorgement.